 How do you start to build this kind of change management strategy?
 Anouk has already covered most aspects of the first stage above: “This has to do with the strategic element, including the objectives, the sense of urgency, inventorying the processes and then thinking about the narrative of the transformation in general.”

 “The second stage includes a number of different phases of the change.
 Once the sense of urgency has been established, it’s time to put together a team to focus on the change and the strategy for achieving it.
-This is the step in which the organisation prepares itself for change.
-Then the real work begins: the change itself.
+This is the step in which the organization prepares itself for change.
+Then the real work begins the change itself.
 Various possibilities for the future are developed during this phase.
-The final step is the completion of the transformation and the development of a sustainable improvement framework, to ensure that the company does not regress after the change and that the change is embedded in the organisation.”
+The final step is the completion of the transformation and the development of a sustainable improvement framework to ensure that the company does not regress after the change and that the change is embedded in the organization.”

 Bottom-up or top-down?

-“When you implement this kind of change strategy, it’s important first and foremost to make sure that the management team are all on the same page.
-This means that you start the strategy from the top-down since the management team have to develop a sense of urgency.
+“When you implement this kind of change strategy, it’s important, first and foremost, to make sure that the management team is all on the same page.
+This means that you start the strategy from the top down since the management team has to develop a sense of urgency.
 The strategic element is therefore delivered by the management.
 Addressing how the change will be implemented is something that is initiated from the bottom up, meanwhile, by the change team that you put together.
 This could include mapping out the processes, for example.
 These two approaches have to meet along the way.”

 Clear and open communication is essential

 “One thing you really have to bear in mind is clear and open communication,” says Anouk.
 “A lack of communication or no communication at all can have serious consequences for your change.
 It’s important to really listen to your employees, too so that they can let you know about any concerns.
 You might also encounter problems with your employees’ acceptance of the change.
 A good change management strategy and action plan will help to increase acceptance since they focus on communication with future users.
 They also provide information for those who won’t be directly affected.
 This means that everyone in the company is informed and involved.”